tutumcloud/support-docs/feature-reference/auto-destroy.md

 ### Using the web interface

-You can also activate or deactivate the autodestroy setting to a service after it has been deployed from within the service detail page.
+You can also activate or deactivate the **Autodestroy** setting to a service after it has been deployed from within the service detail page.

 ![](https://s.tutum.co/support/images/service-autodestroy-enable-disable.gif)